What Is a Victimless Crime?

 For example, if an undercover officer tells you that they knew where to get drugs and you gave the officer money to buy drugs, this is not entrapment.
 However, if the officer told you to sell drugs for them or the officer would harm your family, that could be considered entrapment.

-Mental State to Commit a Crime
+Mental State To Commit a Crime

 Another criminal defense may include a defendant’s lack of knowledge about the criminal activity or victims.
-For example, receiving stolen goods is generally only against the law if you know or reasonably should have known the goods were stolen.
+For example, receiving black market stolen goods is generally only against the law if you know or reasonably should have known the goods were stolen.
 If you did not know the goods were stolen, you never would have thought whether there might be a victim.

 Get a Criminal Defense Attorney’s Help